Nissan Micra hatchback - Interior & comfort

 On all but the basic Visia+ models, the Micra’s instrument cluster incorporates a colour TFT screen that displays incidental information such as your mileage and the time with clear graphics.
 The steering wheel has a multitude of buttons that seem confusing at first, but it takes only a little time to familiarise yourself with them and operate the main features of the infotainment system with ease.

 Entry-level models offer a two-speaker stereo with Bluetooth and USB connection for an iPod.
-Upgrading to Acenta is definitely worthwhile, as it brings a seven-inch infotainment screen with Apple CarPlay, Android Auto and mobile phone app integration.
+We’re not really surprised that Nissan has now withdrawn the basic Visia+ specification.
+The Acenta trim seems very good value, as it brings a seven-inch infotainment screen with Apple CarPlay, Android Auto and mobile phone app integration.
 You also get four speakers, DAB radio and cruise control.

-New for 2019, the N-Sport trim takes on rivals like the Ford Fiesta ST-Line and Volkswagen Polo R-Line, with sporty features like black 17-inch alloy wheels, rear privacy glass, lowered suspension and a chrome tailpipe.
-There's also extra kit like a rear-view camera, part-leather/Alcantara seats. keyless entry and folding, heated door mirrors.
+Added in 2019, the N-Sport trim takes on rivals like the Ford Fiesta ST-Line and Volkswagen Polo R-Line, with sporty features like black 17-inch alloy wheels, rear privacy glass, lowered suspension and a chrome tailpipe.
+There's also extra kit like a rear-view camera, part-leather/Alcantara seats and LED headlights.

-Beyond the technology intended on making driving more fun, there’s an impressive array of features on standby to make sure you’re safe, too.
+Beyond the technology intended to make driving more fun, there’s an impressive array of features on standby to make sure you’re safe, too.
 Lane-keeping assistance will actively steer you back into the correct lane should you begin to wander, while an intelligent emergency braking system (including pedestrian protection) is fitted, to bring the car safely and automatically to a halt if an impact risk is detected.

 A tempting option for the Micra is the Bose Personal audio pack with six speakers, including Bose PersonalSpace speakers built into the driver’s seat headrest.
 Impressive bass performance is promised.
 It’s standard on Tekna models and optional from Acenta upwards.